-Note: The icon and the name can be changed here too.
-Select any of the modes and click on okay.
+Note: The icon and the name can also be changed here.
+Nonetheless, Select any of the modes and click on okay.

-The snap-in can be saved in different modes.
-Before saving the MMC console, select file menu and then select options.
+Consequently, The snap-in can be saved in different modes.
+Similarly, Before saving the MMC console, select file menu and then select options.

 - Author mode: Allow any changes to be made by all users.

-- User mode: Full access: Prevent changes to MMC console, add/removing snap-ins, etc. But all snap-in features can be accessed.
+- User mode: Full access: Nevertheless, Prevent changes to MMC console, add/remove snap-ins, etc. But all snap-in features can be accessed.

-- User mode: Limited access, multiple Windows: Allows different snap-ins to be opened in separate Windows under the same MMC console.
+- User mode: Limited access, multiple Windows: Different snap-ins can be opened in separate Windows under the same MMC console.

 - User mode: Limited access, single window: Does not allow additional Windows in the MMC console

-Note: If you were to add the remote Desktop Snap-Ins here in the MMC Console, some remote management functions will be disabled by default.
-Kindly enable this via the Server Manager for each of the servers added for remote connection.
+Note: Therefore, If you were to add the remote Desktop Snap-Ins here in the MMC Console, some remote management functions will be disabled by default.
+Additionally, Kindly enable this via the Server Manager for each server added for remote connection.